aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/dib/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from DIB(Device Independent Bitmap) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from DIB format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from DIB format to other available formats using
+Aspose.Imaging for Java.
 A DIB (Device Independent Bitmap) file is a raster image file that is similar in structure to the standard Bitmap files (BMP) but has a different header.
 It can be opened with almost all applications that can open a standard BMP file on Windows as well as macOS.
-DIB are binary files and have a complex file format similar to BMP.
+DIB are binary files and have a complex file format similar to BMP.</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}